danibarna/floodGAM/data/README.md

 The data pipeline is the process of building the `gamfelt` dataset from the raw streamflow data provided by NVE.
-The “findata quality control” step is described in the following section.
+The “findata quality control” step is described in more detail in the following section.

 ### Dependencies